near/NEPs/specs/Proposals/0040-split-states.md

 ## Garbage Collection
 The old states need to be garbage collected after the resharding finishes.
 The garbage collection algorithm today won't automatically handle that. (#TODO: why?)

-Althought we need to handle garbage collection eventually, it is not a pressing issue.
+Although we need to handle garbage collection eventually, it is not a pressing issue.
 Thus, we leave the discussion from this NEP for now and will add a detailed plan later.

 # Drawbacks
 [drawbacks]: #drawbacks